Handbook

 • When getting reimbursed for lodging and travel, it is much easier to reimburse the club rather than issue individual reimbursements.

-• If you plan to spend more than $10,000 with a vendor, you must go through MSU Purchasing to use the Development Account (they will need 3 quotes from 3 different vendors and will go with the lowest bid, unless you can explain to them why one company may be better to use than the others).
+• If you plan to spend more than $10,000 with a vendor, you must go through MSU Purchasing to use the Development Account.
+They will need 3 quotes from 3 different vendors and will go with the lowest bid, unless you can explain to them why one company may be better to use than the others.

 • If you want to purchase something that is > $2,500 but < $10,000, we would first need a quote from the vendor that gets submitted with a requisition to Purchasing to request a purchase order.

-• Taxable services (paying for officials, etc.) cannot be reimbursed; we would need to pay these for you directly as long as you have sufficient funds in your development account.
+• Taxable services (paying for officials, etc.) cannot be reimbursed; we would need to pay these for you directly as long as you have sufficient funds in your Development Account.

-• If you plan to pay coaches by using the Development Account or Endowment money (all Endowment expenses must be approved by the Rec Sports Director in advance), then coaches must complete a Professional Services Contract form before they are hired.
+• If you plan to pay coaches by using the Development Account or Endowment money (all Endowment expenses must be approved by the Rec Sports Director in advance), then coaches must complete a Personal Services Contract form before they are hired.
 For more information on this, please speak with the Club Sports Director.

 • RSO Agency Account ("AR" Account)